-Today, the major threat to the survival of the species is urban expansion, which has reduced tamarin habitat to less than 2% of its original area.
-All the remaining forest is in tiny fragments too small to support a healthy tamarin population for the long term.
+Today, the major threat to the species’ survival is unplanned urban expansion, which has reduced tamarin habitat to less than 2% of its original area.
+The remaining forest is in fragments, each too small to support a healthy tamarin population for the long term.

-- 2,000 tamarins living free in a landscape of at least 25,000 hectares (61,776 acres) of connected and protected forest.
+2,000 tamarins living free in a landscape of at least 25,000 hectares (62,000 acres) of connected and protected Atlantic Forest

 What we do to save golden lion tamarins

 We support our Brazilian partner, Associação Mico-Leão-Dourado (AMLD), the lead organization in international efforts to save the species from extinction.
 AMLD’s actions include:

 - Fill suitable forests with golden lion tamarins

 - Plant forest corridors reconnecting forest fragments and the tamarins that live there